webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 latency = expected_video_time - actual_video_time
 ```

-This method's drawback is that it does not include camera's intrinsic latency.
+This method's drawback is that it does not include the camera's intrinsic latency.
 Most video systems consider the frame capture timestamp to be the time when the frame from the camera is delivered to the main memory, which will be a few moments after the event being recorded actually happened.

 #### Example latency estimation